Decoding Breast Cancer Risk: How Age Impacts Your Susceptibility

 Herbal Medicines: Ayurvedic herbs like Ashwagandha, Guduchi, and Shatavari contain substances like flavonoids and withanolides.
 These substances control cell growth by affecting certain pathways.

-Detox Therapies: Vamana and Raktamokshana are Ayurvedic treatments.
+Detox Therapies: Vamana and Raktamokshana are Ayurvedic Treatments.
 They prevent the chemical buildup that causes mutations and health problems.

 Special Diets: Special diets, such as Chyawanprash, are often considered beneficial for health due to their antioxidant properties.
 Chyawanprash is a traditional Ayurvedic herbal formulation known for its potential to boost the body’s antioxidant and detoxification systems.